MH221B/auth-backend/README.md

 ## Prerequisites

-- Java (JDK 11+ recommended) if running locally
+- Java (JDK 11+ recommended) to run the application locally
-- Docker & Docker Compose (recommended for local development)
-- PowerShell (Windows) or another shell
+- PowerShell (Windows) or another shell for running the commands below
+- Docker & Docker Compose (optional) only if you want to run the bundled Postgres database in a container

-## Quick start — Docker Compose (recommended)
+## Quick start — Run locally (recommended)

+This project is intended to be run on your host machine (IDE or the Gradle wrapper).
+The included `docker-compose.yml` only starts a Postgres database for local development — it does not start the Spring Boot app.

 1. Copy the example env file to `.env` and edit values.
 Do NOT commit your real `.env`: